 The museum’s popular series of Brainwave talks, which McHenry just produced for the fifth year in a row, has paired renowned neuroscientists such as Eric Kandel and Daniel Kahneman with the likes of Tom Wolfe, Lou Reed, Moby, Amy Tan and Paul Simon.
 McHenry has also organized art experiences that break the traditional mold, such as the Dream-Over—a sleepover at the museum for grown-ups—and an event that converted the whole building into an olfactory Memory Palace.

 Since 2001 AL Holmes and AL Taylor have created an award winning body of films commissioned by Animate, Arts Council England, BFI, Channel 4 television, Cornerhouse Cinema, FACT gallery, Film London, MuHKA, Southbank Centre and the World Science Festival, exhibiting internationally in galleries, site specific installations, film festivals, television and concert halls.
-In 2008 the duo’s critically acclaimed solo exhibition Eternal Youth at FACT for the European Capital of Culture celebrations toured to the National Art Museum of China for the Olympic Games.
+In 2008, the duo’s critically acclaimed solo exhibition Eternal Youth at FACT for the European Capital of Culture celebrations toured to the National Art Museum of China for the Olympic Games.
 In 2009, inspired by the historical and technological significance of the site, they transformed the first railway station in the world into a space for the arts and were awarded the Liverpool Art Prize.
-In 2010 they collaborated with Philip Glass, Brian Greene and David Hwang on Icarus at the Edge of Time.
+In 2010 they collaborated with Philip Glass, Brian Greene, and David Hwang on Icarus at the Edge of Time.
 In 2011 they created Superstitious Robots a trilogy of shorts for Channel 4 television.
-In 2012 they will premiere The Creator, a new sci-fi short commissioned to celebrate Alan Turing’s centenary at the Museum of Moving Image in New York.
+In 2012 they premiered The Creator, a sci-fi short commissioned to celebrate Alan Turing’s centenary at the Museum of Moving Image in New York.

 Yann LeCun is Silver Professor of Computer Science and Neural Science at the Courant Institute of Mathematical Sciences and the Center for Neural Science of New York University.
 After an Electrical Engineer Diploma from ESIEE (Paris), he obtained a PhD in Computer Science from Université Pierre et Marie Curie (Paris) in 1987, and became a postdoctoral fellow at the University of Toronto.
 He joined AT&T Bell Laboratories in Holmdel, NJ, in 1988, and became head of the Image Processing Research Department at AT&T Labs-Research in 1996.
 He joined NYU as a professor in 2003, after a brief tenure at the NEC Research Institute in Princeton.
 His current interests include machine learning, computer perception and vision, robotics, and computational neuroscience.
 He has published over 150 technical papers and book chapters on these topics as well as on neural networks, handwriting recognition, image processing and compression, and VLSI design.
 His handwriting recognition technology is used by several banks around the world to read checks.
 His image compression technology, called DjVu, is used by hundreds of web sites and publishers and millions of users to access scanned documents on the Web, and his image recognition methods are used in deployed systems by companies such as Google, Microsoft, NEC, France Telecom and several startup companies for document recognition, human-computer interaction, image indexing, and video analytics.
 He is the co-founder of MuseAmi, a music technology company.